Adobe (NASDAQ:ADBE) Issues Q2 2022 Earnings Guidance

 Adobe (NASDAQ:ADBE – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $3.300-$3.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.350.
 The company issued revenue guidance of $4.34 billion-$4.34 billion, compared to the consensus revenue estimate of $4.41 billion.

-Adobe (NASDAQ:ADBE – Get Rating) last issued its quarterly earnings data on Tuesday, March 22nd.
-The software company reported $3.37 EPS for the quarter, topping analysts’ consensus estimates of $3.34 by $0.03.
-Adobe had a net margin of 29.90% and a return on equity of 36.47%.
-The business had revenue of $4.26 billion for the quarter, compared to analysts’ expectations of $4.24 billion.
-During the same quarter last year, the company earned $2.64 EPS.
-The business’s revenue was up 9.1% on a year-over-year basis.
-Analysts anticipate that Adobe will post 11.09 earnings per share for the current fiscal year.
+Adobe (NASDAQ:ADBE – Get Rating) last issued its earnings results on Tuesday, March 22nd.
+The software company reported $3.37 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $3.34 by $0.03.
+The business had revenue of $4.26 billion during the quarter, compared to analysts’ expectations of $4.24 billion.
+Adobe had a return on equity of 36.47% and a net margin of 29.90%.
+Adobe’s revenue was up 9.1% compared to the same quarter last year.
+During the same quarter last year, the firm posted $2.64 earnings per share.
+On average, analysts expect that Adobe will post 11.09 EPS for the current fiscal year.

 Adobe Company Profile (Get Rating)